i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 #### ignoreFunction

-Is the check function to ignore users (see’ignoreUsersWithAttributes’)
+Is the check function to ignore users (see ’ignoreUsersWithAttributes’)

 This can be any function name callable via call_user_func or the defined functions.